esbran/Mission-Critical-DB/README.md

 ## Designing a database

 When you deploy Cosmos DB it consists of one account.
-Each account can have multiple databases.
-When creating a database you assign a fixed number of Request Units (RU's) or you choose to let Microsoft manage the Autoscaling between n-RU's and n/10-RU's.
+Each account can have multiple databases and every database can have one to many containers.
+CosmosDBs execution capacity unit us Request Units (RU's).
+RU usage can be dedicated to the Database Scope to be shared by the underlying Containers, or can be dedicated to a single Container scope.
+Independent from whether you consume RU's on Database wide or Container level, when assigning RU usage behavior there two options  you can either assign a fixed number of Request Units (RU's)  or you choose to let Microsoft manage the Autoscaling between customer decided minimum n-RU's and maximum n/10-RU's.
+If you chose the latter the infrastructure supporting the maximum capacity is created upfront.
+If you chose the former the infrastructure gets provisioned by the manual scale operations that may be performed upon need.
+In cosmos DB the effect of scale up on underlying infrastructure is irreversible.
+Cosmos DB scales by adding new compute nodes to the existing cluster to support required data size or RU capacity.
+The given RU capacity is always equally shared by the existing compute nodes.
+For more information on scaling CosmosDB you can refer to the this article [Background on scaling RU's](https://docs.microsoft.com/azure/cosmos-db/scaling-provisioned-throughput-best-practices#background-on-scaling-rus) on Microsoft CosmosDB documentation.

-When creating a new database and you don't know the load, it is recommended to monitor this closely and adjust.
+When creating a new database and you don't know the load, it is recommended to monitor this closely and adjust If you have somewhat an idea you can use [CosmosDB Capacity Calculator](https://cosmos.azure.com/capacitycalculator/) to have a rough estimate as a better chosen starting point.
+Starting small and then scaling up upon need by monitoring the application can be is a good practice.

 Cosmos DB exposes a set of API's.
 Each API has different functionality and SDK's.

 * Core(SQL) API
 This API stores data in document format.
 It offers the best end-to-end experience as we have full control over the interface, service, and the SDK client libraries.
 Any new feature that is rolled out to Azure Cosmos DB is first available on SQL API accounts.
 * API for MongoDB
 This API stores data in a document structure, via BSON format.
-It is compatible with MongoDB wire protocol.
+It is compatible with MongoDB wire protocol(up to 4.0).
 * Cassandra API
 This API stores data in column-oriented schema.
 Apache Cassandra is a highly distributed, horizontally scaling approach to storing large volumes of data while offering a flexible approach to a column-oriented schema.
 * Gremlin API